Now the dust has settled after a problematic launch I feel I can talk about SimCity without being clouded in media/press arguments.

 So the first thing you should know about me and SimCity is I pre ordered the game based on the SimCity I played 10ish years ago.
 There was a lot of noise regarding the always on DRM and the fact the game will not have a single player mode, however I have a good internet connection and don't mind setting my game to private.

-I had to choose between ordering the normal dirty commoner version of SimCity or the SimCity Digital Deluxe Edition, I went for the SimCity Digital Deluxe Edition.
+I had to choose between ordering the normal version of SimCity or the SimCity Digital Deluxe Edition, I went for the SimCity Digital Deluxe Edition.
 What really sold me was the fact I would be getting Elizabeth Tower to place in the middle of my city and turn everything into London.

 The first problem with the launch was the staggered release.
 Why for a purely online experience do I have to wait for my country to have a turn?
 The worst part was the people who brought the game, lied about what country they are in, got the game early and could select their local region to play in.
-So the whole idea of a staggered release was total bullshit.
+So the whole idea of a staggered release was worthless.
 That left me with a sour taste but life isn't perfect.

 Now as I am in the UK my release day was three days after the USA.
 Between starting my game and the USA launch the swarm of connection issues started to come to light.
 When I finally got home after work at 8:30pm I was unable to boot into the game.
 The start screen updater kept crashing.
 Sadly there was no help or support so I just had to re-install and keep on trying.